 Q. What should I do if the non-custodial parent refuses to pay the court-ordered child support?

-A. If the non-custodial parent refuses to pay child support that has been ordered by the court, our attorneys will follow the proper channels to ensure that the matter is brought to court on contempt.
-There are several consequences for payment refusal including: having your license revoked, intercepting of tax refunds, liens and ultimately the filing for criminal prosecution.
+A. If the non-custodial parent refuses to pay court-ordered child support our attorneys will follow the proper channels to ensure that the matter is brought to court on contempt.
+Consequences for payment refusal includes having your license revoked, intercepting of tax refunds, liens and ultimately the filing for criminal prosecution.

-When you need assistance with any child spousal support matter, call Stockton Family Law Attorney Erica M. Bansmer at 209-474-2400 or Email us in the form on the right of the page.
+When you need assistance with any child spousal support matter, call Bansmer Law at 209-474-2400.